 Monte Rosa, the second highest peak in the alps.
 Photo: Getty.

-Monte Rosa is the highest mountain in Switzerland, and is surrounded by alpine scenery so glorious we’ve named it one of our favourite hikes in Europe.
-This craggy, snowcapped mountain massif has four summit peaks - the highest one is Dufourspitze, named after surveyor Guillaume-Henri Dufour.
-It’s inspired artists (including Leonardo da Vinci, who ventured onto its slopes) and has a rich climbing tradition - the first recorded ascent was in 1778.
+Monte Rosa, at 4,634 meters, is Switzerland’s highest mountain and the 10th highest in Europe.
+Its stunning alpine scenery makes it a top hiking destination.
+This snowcapped massif has four summits, the highest being Dufourspitze, named after surveyor Guillaume-Henri Dufour.
+Monte Rosa has inspired artists like Leonardo da Vinci and boasts a rich climbing history, with the first recorded ascent in 1778.

 Trek the Matterhorn Circuit | Much Better Adventures